abhinavsarma98/ConnectFour/README.md

 # ConnectFour
+A very popular 2 player game:
+Players take turns to drop a disk of their respective color into one of seven columns.
-A very popular game played between 2 players where each player needs to try and get four coins of their color in a row either horizontally, vertically, or diagonally.
+The objective is for a player to get four disks in a row of their respective color either horizontally, vertically, or diagonally.